-Twin wall flues are recommended for externally run flues to reduce the possibility of the condensate freezing in the flue.
+Grant 'Green' twin-wall flue is recommended for externally run flues to reduce the possibility of the condensate freezing in the flue.

 No part of any flue system should be made of an asbestos material; aluminium must not be used in any part of the flue.

 Only stainless steel flue components should be used.